Mahjong: History

 Games scholar David Parlett has written that the Western card games Conquian and Rummy share a common origin with Mahjong.
 All these games involve players drawing and discarding tiles or cards to make melds.
 Khanhoo is an early example of such a game.
 The most likely ancestor to Mahjong was pènghú which was played with 120 or 150 cards.
 During the late 19th century, pènghú was used interchangeably with máquè in both card and tile form.

 It is not known when the conversion from cards to tiles took place precisely but it most likely occurred in the middle of the 19th century.
 The earliest surviving tile sets date to around 1870 and were acquired in Fuzhou, Shanghai, and Ningbo.
-These sets differ from modern ones in several ways.
-In the Glover sets, there were no "flower" and fā ("green dragon") tiles.
+These sets differ from modern ones in several ways, there were no "flower" and fā ("green dragon") tiles.
 In their place were "king" tiles for heaven, earth, man, and harmony and also for each of the 4 "winds" which may have acted as bonus tiles.
 In the contemporaneous Himly set, there were no zhōng ("red dragon") tiles either.
 Instead there were the wild cards known as Cash Flower, String Flower, and Myriad Flower plus an additional tile, the king of everything.
-These early jokers are still found in the Vietnamese and Thai sets.
+These early jokers are still found in Vietnamese sets.
 They may have been removed as the tiles share the same titles as the leaders of the Taiping Rebellion (1850–1864).
 For example, Hong Xiuquan was the self-styled "Heavenly King of Great Peace" and his top subordinates were called east king, south king, west king, and north king.